 The Fakes company had been selling furniture and coffins downtown since at least 1876.
 Fakes also offered an undertaking service, competing with George Gause.
 In 1881 Louis P. Robertson bought the Fakes undertaking service and established L. P. Robertson Undertaker.
 That company evolved into today’s Robertson Harper Mueller funeral home.
 (Fakes ad at bottom from 1878 city directory.)

 In 1946 R. E. Cox moved into the lower part of the Fort Worth Club Building and stayed until 1955.

 If you didn’t like the Thor brand, Vergal Bourland’s home appliance store on the West Side sold Bendix washers and ironers.
 Vergal Bourland later was manager of Colonial Country Club.
 (Did Johnnie Roventini, the Philip Morris bellboy, moonlight for Bourland’s?)

-By 1948 Ninnie Baird and family had moved their bakery to Summit Avenue from West Terrell Avenue.
+In 1938 Ninnie Baird and family moved their bakery to Summit Avenue from West Terrell Avenue.

 At the Rocket Club on Jacksboro Highway you could hear Denny Beckner and His Mad Cap Merrymakers, who recorded for Savoy Records.
 And you could see Trudine the quiver queen—a mover and shaker in the world of burlesque.